TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 ## Moving to Germany

 Qatar is no stranger to [international](https://www.business-humanrights.org/en/latest-news/indian-workers-suicide-in-qatar-raises-concern-over-stranded-migrants/) [controversy](https://en.wikipedia.org/wiki/2022_FIFA_World_Cup_controversies#:~:text=There%20have%20been%20numerous%20allegations,and%20ex%2Dpresident%20Sepp%20Blatter.).
 While I'm not going to throw shade at them for what I'm about to say, it definitely inconvenienced me a great deal.
-At the time, I had spent most of my life in Qatar, benefitting off the free emergency healthcare, bouncing between the ER and my house for 18 years.
+At the time, I had spent most of my life in Qatar, benefitting from the free emergency healthcare, bouncing between the ER and my house for 18 years.
 This was about to stop.

 The law in Qatar is such that when the head of a family turns 60, they have to take their family and go back to their country of origin.
 [Qatar does not issue visas for people over 60 years old](https://www.dohaguides.com/qatar-family-visit-visa-requirements/#:~:text=Currently%2C%20there%20is%20an%20age,for%20a%20visa%20on%20arrival.).
 To me, this is basically a death sentence since there's no way we can afford the expensive medication I require to stay alive in India.